 ADVISOR: Ms. Kelly (in the Main Office - firstname.lastname@example.org)

-The Monomoy Regional High School yearbook staff consists of one advisor and one editor who work throughout the school year to produce The Beacon.
+The Monomoy Regional High School yearbook staff consists of photographers, designers, editors, and general members who work throughout the school year to produce The Beacon.
 If you are interested in becoming involved with the production of the school yearbook, the staff is always looking for students to assist with photography, marketing, sales, and other special events.
-Interested students are asked to see Ms. Kelly.
+Interested students are asked to see Ms. Kelly in the Main Office!

 YOUNG WOMEN’S CLUB